 24But the men of Israel were distressed that day, for Saul had put the people under an oath-curse, saying, “Cursed be the man who eats any food until it is evening and I have avenged myself of my enemies.”
 So none of the people tasted food.

-25Now when all the people came into the forest, and there was honey on the open ground.
+25Now when all the people of the land came into the forest, there was honey on the open ground.

-26And when the people came into the forest, behold, the honey flowed, but no man put his hand to his mouth, for the people feared the oath.
+26And when the people came into the forest, behold, the honey flowed, but no man put his hand to his mouth, for the people were afraid of the oath.

 27But Jonathan did not hear when his father charged the people with the oath, so he put out the end of the staff that was in his hand and dipped it in the honeycomb and put his hand to his mouth, and his eyes brightened.

-28Then one of the people answered and said, “Your father had the people swear, yes, swear, saying, ‘Cursed is the man who eats food this day.’”
+28Then one of the people answered and said, “Your father had the people swear, yes, swear, saying, ‘Cursed be the man who eats food this day.’”
 And the people grew weary.

 29Then Jonathan said, “My father has troubled the land.
-Please look how my eyes have been brightened because I tasted a little of this honey.
+Look how my eyes have been brightened because I tasted a little of this honey.

-30How much more if perhaps the people had eaten, yes, eaten today of the spoil of their enemies that they found?
-For now the slaughter among the Philistines has not been great.”
+30How much better would it have been if the people had eaten, yes, eaten today of the spoil of their enemies that they found?
+For now the strike against the Philistines has not been great.”

 31They struck down of the Philistines that day from Michmash to Aijalon.
 And the people grew exceedingly weary.

-32So the people rushed upon the spoil and took sheep and cattle and calves and killed them on the ground, and the people ate them with the blood.
+32So the people rushed upon the spoil and took sheep and cattle and calves and slaughtered them on the ground, and the people ate them with the blood.

-33Then they told Saul, saying, “Behold, the people are sinning against Yahweh in that they eat meat with the blood.”
+33Then they told Saul, saying, “Behold, the people are sinning against Yahweh by eating with the blood.”

-He said, “You have dealt treacherously.
-Roll a large stone to me this day!”
+He said, “You have been unfaithful.
+Roll a large stone to me at once!”

-39For as Yahweh lives who saves Israel, though it is in Jonathan my son, he must surely die.”
+39For as Yahweh lives who saves Israel, even if it be Jonathan my son, he will die, yes, die.”
 But there was not a man among all the people who answered him.

-The people said to Saul, “Do what seems good to you.”
+The people said to Saul, “Do what seems good in your eyes.”

-45The people said to Saul, “Must Jonathan die, who has worked this great salvation in Israel?
+45But the people said to Saul, “Must Jonathan die, who has worked this great salvation in Israel?
 Far from it!
-As Yahweh lives, there will not one hair of his head fall to the ground; for he has worked with God this day!”
-So the people rescued Jonathan, that he didn’t die.
+As Yahweh lives, if one of his hairs falls to the ground...for he has acted with God this day!”
+So the people rescued Jonathan, so that he did not die.

 46Then Saul went up from following the Philistines, and the Philistines went to their own place.

-47Now when Saul had taken the kingdom over Israel, he fought against all his enemies on every side, against Moab and against the children of Ammon and against Edom and against the kings of Zobah and against the Philistines, and wherever he turned himself, he defeated them.
+47Now when Saul had taken the kingship over Israel, he fought against all his enemies on every side, against Moab and against the children of Ammon and against Edom and against the kings of Zobah and against the Philistines, and wherever he turned, he was victorious.

-48He did valiantly, and struck the Amalekites and delivered Israel out of the hands of those who despoiled them.
+48He acted valiantly, and struck down the Amalekites and delivered Israel out of the hands of those who plundered them.

-49Now the sons of Saul were Jonathan and Ishvi and Malchishua, and the names of his two daughters were these: the name of the firstborn Merab, and the name of the younger Michal;
+49Now the sons of Saul were Jonathan and Ishvi and Malchishua, and the names of his two daughters: the name of the firstborn was Merab and the name of the younger was Michal;

 50and the name of Saul’s wife was Ahinoam the daughter of Ahimaaz.
-The name of the captain of his army was Abner the son of Ner, Saul’s uncle.
+The name of the leader of his army was Abner the son of Ner, Saul’s uncle.

 51Kish was the father of Saul, and Ner the father of Abner was the son of Abiel.

-2This is what Yahweh of Armies says, ‘I have marked what Amalek did to Israel, how he set himself against him in the way, when he came up out of Egypt.
+2This is what Yahweh of Armies says, ‘I will punish what Amalek did to Israel, how he set himself against him on the way, when he came up out of Egypt.

-8He took Agag the king of the Amalekites alive but devoted to destruction all the people with the mouth of the sword.
+8And he took Agag the king of the Amalekites alive but he devoted to destruction all the people with the mouth of the sword.

-9But Saul and the people spared Agag, and the best of the sheep and of the cattle and of the fatlings and the lambs and all that was good, and did not devote them to destruction; but everything that was vile and worthless, that they devoted to destruction.
+9But Saul and the people spared Agag, and the best of the sheep and the cattle and the fatlings and the lambs and all that was good, and did not devote them to destruction.
+But all the property that was contemptible and worthless, they devoted that to destruction.

 10Then the word of Yahweh came to Samuel, saying,